Have you ever wanted to step into a movie scene? Start in these places!

 Image: Krishna Dubagunta

 Carrie’s famous apartment from Sex and the City still stands at 66 Perry Street in the West Village.
-While you cannot go inside, fans love stopping by for photos and a walk through the neighborhood.
+While you cannot go inside, fans love stopping by to take photos and stroll through the surrounding neighborhood.
 It pairs nicely with a guided tour that covers other memorable spots from the show.

 Shawshank Redemption - Ohio State Reformatory, Mansfield